Skip to Content

 Removable Screen

 Another popular feature of the MaxxAir fan is that it has a removable screen, and removal doesn’t require the use of any tools.
 This makes it so much easier to clean.
+In our case, we had to upgrade our Fan-Tastic fans with 3rd party “Pop ‘N Lock” screens at extra cost for ease of cleaning (the current generation of Fan-Tastic fans come with pop-out, removable screens).

 Can You Drive With a MaxxAir Fan Open?

-If you do leave your fan open while driving, MaxxAir recommends leaving it open all the way so the arms can properly support the lid as designed.
+Yes, you can drive with your MaxxAir fan open.
+MaxxAir says that all of its fans are designed with dual lifting arms that fully support the lid.
+If you do leave your fan open while driving, MaxxAir recommends leaving it open all the way so the arms can adequately support the lid as designed.

 An RV driving along the road